ahmadmujahid414/ahmadmujahid414/README.md

 <h1 align="center">Hi 👋, I'm Mujahid Ahmad</h1>
-<h3 align="center">Aspiring data scientist with more than six month of work experience as python developer and more than one year experience in academic research projects, and freelance jobs.
-Having data science skills, beating top academicians and big data professionals with analytical models that fit the challenge the best.
+<h3 align="center">Aspiring data scientist with more than 2 years of work experience as a Python developer and more than one year of experience in academic research projects, and freelance jobs.
+Having data science skills, beating top academicians and big data professionals with analytical models that best fit the challenge.
 Skilled and work-ready expertise in statistics, machine learning algorithms, analytics, and programming.
-Also having a bachelor's in Software Engineering, experience, and skills including, Web Development, Web Automation, Web Scraping, etc.</h3>
+Also have a bachelor's in Software Engineering, experience, and skills including, Web Development, Web Automation, Web Scraping, etc.</h3>

 - 💬 Ask me about **Python, Machine Learning, NLP, Deep Learning, Computer Vision**